Blank

 International hiring isn't the easiest task.
-Still, with the right employer of record (EOR), it can certainly be a lot easierโparticularly in regions like the Middle East, where neighbouring countries have a wide variance in documentation, compliance, payroll, and more.
+Still, with the right employer of record (EOR), it can certainly be a lot easier—particularly in regions where neighbouring countries have a wide variance in documentation, compliance, payroll, and more.

 In this article, we want to help you establish your core challenges in international hiring and where your EOR should help.

-Here are the top 5 challenges in international hiring, focusing on our specialist region, the Middle East.
+Here are the top 5 challenges we see in international hiring.

 1. Navigating complex legal and regulatory frameworks

-Every country in the world has its own legal framework, and where we work as an EOR in the Middle East is no different.
-For example, Saudi Arabia has stringent Saudization policies that prioritise local hires, while the UAE offers more flexible policies but requires strict employment contracts.
-Appreciating and understanding these differences will help you avoid unnecessary penalties, legal issues, or even revoked licences.
+Every country in the world has its own legal framework, which will differ from its neighbours.
+For example, Saudi Arabia (one of the many countries we operate in) has stringent Saudization policies that prioritise local hires, while the UAE offers more flexible policies but requires strict employment contracts.
+Appreciating and understanding these differences will help you avoid unnecessary penalties, legal issues, or even revoked licences if you operate in both regions.

 An EOR can quickly help you adapt to ensure that your contracts, payroll practices, and employment terms meet local requirements.
 And they can do this by keeping current with each country's legal changes.
 Having a base in the region is a big help.